ethyca/fidesops/docs/fidesops/docs/guides/privacy_requests.md

 Take me directly to [API docs](/api#operations-Privacy_Requests-get_request_status_api_v1_privacy_request_get).

 ## What is a Privacy Request?

+A Privacy Request object represents a request to retrieve or erase a user's identity data.
+The Request object itself identifies the user; the data that will be affected and how it's affected (retrieved or erased) is described in a Policy object that's associated with the Request.

-A Privacy Request in its simplest form describes a request by a user, to process data pertaining to their identity.
-Privacy Requests are currently supported in two forms, `access` and `erasure`.
-For more information on action types, please see [How-To: Configure Request Policies](policies.md#rule-attributes).
+For more information on Policies, see [How-To: Configure Policies](policies.md#rule-attributes).

 #### How does a Privacy Request work in conjunction with a Policy?

-A Privacy Request must always be associated with a pre-configured `Policy`.
-While a Privacy Request describes _whose_ data to process, a `Policy` describes _how_ to process that data.
+A Privacy Request is associated with a Policy object.
+While the Privacy Request describes _whose_ data to process, the Policy describes _how_ to process that data.

 ## How can I execute a Privacy Request?